University of Leicester

 To shed further light on public attitudes on the question, and to highlight some of the social and political dividing lines, this post uses data from the British Election Study (BES) AV Referendum Study, undertaken in spring 2011.
 This study consists of pre- and post-campaign waves (total sample size is 18,856).
 The question on disestablishment was asked on the post-campaign wave.
 The question asked was: ‘The Church of England should keep its status as the official established church in England.’
 The response options were: ‘strongly agree’, ‘agree’, ‘neither agree nor disagree’, ‘disagree’ and ‘strongly disagree’.
 This question was included as part of a battery of items probing respondents’ views on various reforms which could be made to Britain governing arrangements.

 Note that in all tables shown here, ‘strongly agree’ and ‘agree’ responses, and ‘disagree’ and ‘strongly disagree’ responses, have been combined into broader agree and disagree categories.
 The tables below exhibit responses broken down by four socio-demographic characteristics (gender, ethnic group, age group and region) and three attitudinal measures (political party supported, left-right ideology, and newspaper readership).
 Unfortunately, data is not available for religious affiliation or attendance at religious services.
 The data are weighted to provide a representative sample.
+Please click on each table to enlarge.

 Table 1 shows the breakdown of responses to this question.
 A majority (54 per cent) agrees with the status quo, with just over a fifth (22 per cent) holding a neutral view.
 Just 16 per cent are opposed to the status quo (the remainder are not sure).
 Few cannot offer an opinion (just 8 per cent).